rocky-linux/documentation/docs/guides/database/database_mariadb-server.md

   - mariadb
 ---

-# MariaDB Database Server
+# MariaDB database server

 ## Prerequisites

 * A Rocky Linux server
-* Proficiency with a command-line editor (we are using _vi_ in this example)
+* Proficiency with a command-line editor (using _vi_ in this example)
 * A heavy comfort level with issuing commands from the command-line, viewing logs, and other general systems administrator duties
 * An understanding of _mariadb-server_ databases is helpful
-* All commands are run as the root user or _sudo_
+* Run all commands as root or with _sudo_

 ## Introduction

-The _mariadb-server_ and it's client _mariadb_ are the open source alternatives to _mysql-server_ and _mysql_, and they share command structure. _mariadb-server_ can be found running on many web servers, due to the popular [Wordpress CMS](https://wordpress.org/) which requires it.
+The _mariadb-server_ and it is client _mariadb_ are the open source alternatives to _mysql-server_ and _mysql_, and they share command structure. _mariadb-server_ is running on many web servers, due to the popular [Wordpress CMS](https://wordpress.org/) which requires it.
 This database, though, has many other uses.

-If you'd like to use this along with other tools for hardening a web server, refer back to the [Apache Hardened Web Server guide](../web/apache_hardened_webserver/index.md).
+If you want to use this along with other tools for hardening a web server, refer back to the [Apache Hardened Web Server guide](../web/apache_hardened_webserver/index.md).

-## Installing mariadb-server
+## Installing `mariadb-server`

-We need to install _mariadb-server_:
+You need to install _mariadb-server_:

 `dnf install mariadb-server`

-## Securing mariadb-server
+## Securing `mariadb-server`

-To strengthen the security of _mariadb-server_ we need to run a script, but before we do, we need to enable and start mariadb:
+To strengthen the security of _mariadb-server_ you need to run a script, but before you do, you need to enable and start mariadb:

 `systemctl enable mariadb`

-And then:
+Then:

 `systemctl start mariadb`